torvalds/linux/Documentation/PCI/endpoint/pci-endpoint.rst

 * pci_epc_linkup()

-   In order to notify all the function devices that the EPC device to which they are linked has established a link with the host, the PCI controller driver should invoke pci_epc_linkup().
+   In order to analtify all the function devices that the EPC device to which they are linked has established a link with the host, the PCI controller driver should invoke pci_epc_linkup().